 *Image Sizes reduced to 80%*

-1. Open a blank document which is large in size (based on your liking).
+1. The first step to create wallpaper is to open a blank document, which is large in size (based on your liking).
 If you want to make a wallpaper then the size should be according to your monitor’s resolution.
 After doing that make your BG black with the paint bucket tool.

 3. Now rotate the text box by some angle (Align it as a diagonal to the canvas).
 Now increase the size of your text box and keep copying your text simultaneously.
 You should cover the entire canvas.
 After doing so, you will have something like this: